jitinnair1/hello-phasefield/CodeNotes.md

 4) Simple diffusion profile using implicit method
 5) Explicit method with right end kept at C=0 (Dirichlet Boundary)
 6) Implicit method with right end kept at C=0 (Dirichlet Boundary)
-7) Implement implict and explicit method with peridic boundary conditions
+7) Implement implicit and explicit method with periodic boundary conditions
 8) Explicit spectral method using FFT
 9) Vary initial profile and solve the problems
 10) Take initial noise around 0.5 and see the evolution